-It’s no surprise that academic research often lags behind market developments (Brown & Mawson, 2017).
-What if, to help us close this gap, we thought of practitioners and policy makers as researchers?
+Unsurprisingly, academic research often lags behind market developments (Brown & Mawson, 2017).
+What if, to help us close this gap, we thought of practitioners and policymakers as researchers?
 What if we consider them not users of research but co-producers?

-Some of the best returns from research can come from helping farmers assess their own ideas.
-Putting the farmer in the center of that agricultural research system is not a new idea; the UN Food and Agricultural Organization has been conducing field labs for 30 years.
-These labs attract innovative farmers, early adopters of new innovations who can spread promising practices.
+Some of the best returns from research can come from helping farmers assess their ideas.
+Putting the farmer in the center of that agricultural research system is not new; the UN Food and Agricultural Organization has been conducting field labs for 30 years.
+These labs attract innovative farmers and early adopters of innovations who can spread promising practices.

 Here’s how they work.
 Groups of 5 to 15 farmers tackle a problem put forward by one of the participants.
-They test potential solutions up to a year in as many as four workshops conducted on one of their farms.
-A guide manages the process and keeps on track.
-The team includes one or more researchers to provide advice on experimental design and to keep the team informed of existing studies, so that they keep focused on exploring new questions.
+They test potential solutions for up to a year in as many as four workshops conducted on one of their farms.
+A guide manages the process and keeps it on track.
+The team includes one or more researchers to advise experimental design and keep the team informed of existing studies so that they keep focused on exploring new questions.

 We are starting to explore how we can set up networks of practitioners to work with researchers.
 That’s the idea behind the testbed we are developing with MatchBOX in Lafayette, IN.